Greensystemsgo/Example-Enterprise-Technology-Governance-Framework/content/teams/infrastructure_overview.md

 - Review control posture quarterly with Security and Internal Audit to confirm alignment with city directives.
 - Track lead times, change success rate, backup compliance, logging coverage, and ownership coverage; share metrics with the CAB.
 - Publish an annual modernization roadmap detailing priorities, resource needs, and risk-reduction initiatives.
+- Maintain minimum logging profile, service tiering playbook, and cloud shared-responsibility matrix for infrastructure operations.
+- Feed metrics to the CAB and participate in annual framework refresh and artifact maintenance.
 - Tie continuous improvement activities to CAB feedback, annual framework refresh, and metrics reporting to the Governance Council/CAB.